kgingras/blog/project/index.md

 ##Work Experience

-**Lead Web Developer**, *Delivice*

-Designed and Developed landing page, currently working on migrating existing web application to a new platform.
+**Lead Web Developer**, *Delivice* - Designed and Developed landing page, currently working on migrating existing web application to a new platform.

-**Web Developer Intern**, *Hagerty Collector Car Insurance*

-At Hagerty developed an automated testing framework and application using Selenium-WebDriver that is used to this day.
+**Web Developer Intern**, *Hagerty Collector Car Insurance* - At Hagerty I developed an automated testing framework and application using Selenium-WebDriver that is used to this day.
 It was a great opportunity to see Software Development in a business centered environment and work with amazingly talented Developers and QA engineers.

-**Cook**, *That'sa Pizza*

-While this work was suprisingly not technical, working in a pizza kitchen gave me a true appreciation for hard work and allowed me to meet incredible and inspirational people who have affected my life for the better in so many ways.
+**Cook**, *That'sa Pizza* - While this work was suprisingly not technical, working in a pizza kitchen gave me a true appreciation for hard work and allowed me to meet incredible and inspirational people who have affected my life for the better in so many ways.